kiwanacollins/AutomateKHM/REAL_DATA_GUIDE.md

 This guide explains how to use the departure status automation with your actual Excel files.

+## Prerequisites

+- Python 3.6 or higher
+- Required Python packages (the script will offer to install these for you)
+  - pandas
+  - openpyxl (for Excel file support)

 ## Quick Start

 1. **Place your Excel files in this folder**